Everton Players Profiles

 He forced his way into his country's senior setup in 2018, making his international debut in London in a friendly against Uruguay and then played in the Copa America in June 2019, coming on a substitute in the dying minutes of the final against Peru after Richarlison had scored the goal that killed the match off at 3-1 from the penalty spot.

 Regarded by many as one of the finest midfielders in Serie A before Ancelotti left Stadio San Paolo, Allan's form dipped under Gennario Gattuso but he was, nevertheless, a reported target of Juventus this summer.
-However, it was the pull of his ex-boss that drew him to Everton where he will become a central figure alongside André Gomes in the Blues' midfield.
+However, it was the pull of his ex-boss that drew him to Everton where it was hoped he would become a central figure alongside André Gomes in the Blues' midfield.

 FactFile